pkoenders/portfolio2020/src/content/projects-md/auckland-airport/auckland-airport.md

 Auckland Airport Concierge Service is a module add-on incorporated into their existing website.

-I created wireframes, user flows and hi definition mocks for stakeholders.
+I created wireframes, user flows and hi definition designs for stakeholders.

-I have also worked on the front end, building HTML/LESS templates and defining responsive layouts for the Auckland Airports site redesign.
+I also worked on the front end, building HTML/LESS templates and defining responsive layouts for the Auckland Airports site redesign.

 </div>